pankajdasbhaya005/python_revision/README.md

 - Added complete beginner-friendly explanation of OOP concepts including classes, objects, constructor, inheritance and polymorphism
 - Started advanced Python by adding clear explanation of modules and packages with examples
 - Clear explanation of virtual environment and pip usage for real-world Python projects
+- Detailed explanation of list, set and dictionary comprehensions with beginner friendly examples